electric-sql/examples/web/README.md

 # ElectricSQL - Web example

-This is an example web application using ElectricSQL in the browser with [SQL.js](https://sql.js.org) and [absurd-sql](https://github.com/jlongster/absurd-sql).
+This is an example web application using ElectricSQL in the browser with with [wa-sqlite](https://github.com/rhashimoto/wa-sqlite).

 ## Install